WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 | Quectel BG95-M3           | ✔                     | ✔      | ✔           | ✔      |
 | Quectel M95               | -                      | -      | ✔           | -      |

-# Hardware configuration
+# Hardware setup
+First, you need to set up your hadware to use cellular on Meadow.
+This process will depend on your cellular board and the Meadow device that you intend to use.

-## Quectel BG95M3 with NimbeLink Skywire click board
+## Quectel BG95-M3 with NimbeLink Skywire click board

-To setup the hardware, you could use a Skywire click adapter, which hosts NimbeLink/Skywire cellular modems (using stacking headers) to MikroElektronika development boards.
+To set up this hardware, you could use a Skywire click adapter, which hosts NimbeLink/Skywire cellular modems (using stacking headers) to MikroElektronika development boards.
+For simplicity, we may refer to this combination as **Quectel BG95-M3** throughout this tutorial instead of specifying both **Quectel BG95-M3** and **NimbeLink Skywire click board**.

 ![Quectel BG95M3 with NimbeLink Skywire click board](images/modem-skywire-click.jpg)

-To configure the hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
+Start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
 Then make the necessary connections to supply and turn on the cell module.
 Finally, connect an antenna to the click board.

-### Using a Meadow F7v2 Feather
+### Setting up Quectel BG95-M3 using a Meadow F7v2 Feather

+In the following example, we'll demonstrate how to set up the **Quectel BG95-M3** module with a **NimbeLink Skywire click board** on the **Meadow F7v2 Feather**.
 ![Quectel BG95M3 with NimbeLink Skywire click board and a Meadow F7v2 Feather](images/meadow-modem.jpg)

-* **Connecting the serial pins (UART)**: If you're using a `Meadow F7v2 Feather` board, you will need to connect `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
+#### Step 1: Connect the serial pins (UART)
+If you're using a `Meadow F7v2 Feather` board, you will need to connect `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
+#### Step 2: Connect turn-on and supply pins
-* **Power and supply pins**: Also, you need to connect the `D10` pin to the `EN` **NimbeLink Skywire click board** pin.
+You need to connect the `D10` pin to the `EN` **NimbeLink Skywire click board** pin.
 Additionally, connect the `3.3V`, `5V`, and `GND` pins on both sides of the Skywire click board.
 If you are using another click board for the **BG95-M3** module, you need to connect the `D10` pin to the equivalent power-up pin.

+> **Notes**: Feel free to use other pins to turn on the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.

+#### Step 3: Attach an antenna
-* **Attaching an antenna**: Finally, connect an LTE antenna (Rubber ducky or Dome) with the `X1` click board IPX connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert an **M2M** SIM card into the cell module.
+Finally, connect an LTE antenna (Rubber ducky or Dome) with the `X1` click board IPX connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert an **M2M** SIM card into the cell module.

-### Using a Project Lab v3
+### Setting up Quectel BG95-M3 using a Project Lab v3

 ![Quectel BG95M3 with NimbeLink Skywire click board and a Project Lab v3](images/projectlab-modem.jpg)

-* A [Project Lab](https://raw.githubusercontent.com/WildernessLabs/Meadow.ProjectLab/main/Design/projectlab-pinout-v3.jpg) has two mikroBUS connectors, so simply connect the Skywire click adapter on the mikroBUS connector 1 and you're all set!
-Whats left is to make a few adjustments to your Meadow application to use cellular.
+* A [Project Lab](https://raw.githubusercontent.com/WildernessLabs/Meadow.ProjectLab/main/Design/projectlab-pinout-v3.jpg) has two mikroBUS connectors, so simply connect the Skywire click adapter on the **mikroBUS connector 1** and **you're all set!** Whats left is to make a few adjustments to your Meadow application to use cellular.

 ## Quectel M95 with GSM2 click board

-![Quectel M95 with GSM2 click board](images/gsm2-click-inside-image.jpg)

-To configure the hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
+To set up this hardware, start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
 Then make the necessary connections to supply and turn on the cell module.
 Finally, connect an antenna to the click board.

+![Quectel M95 with GSM2 click board](images/gsm2-click-inside-image.jpg)

+For simplicity, we may refer to this combination as **Quectel M95** throughout this tutorial instead of specifying both **M95** and **GSM2 clickboard**.

-### Using a Meadow F7v2 Feather
+### Setting up Quectel M95 using a Meadow F7v2 Feather
+In the following example, we'll demonstrate how to set up the **Quectel M95 module** with a **GSM2 clickboard** on the **Meadow F7v2 Feather**.
 ![Quectel M95 with GSM2 click board and a Meadow F7v2 Feather](images/wildernesslabs-meadow-fritzing-m95.jpg)

+#### Step 1: Connect serial pins (UART)
-* **Connecting serial pins (UART)**: To use this module you will need to connect the **Meadow F7v2 Feather** `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
+To use this module you will need to connect the **Meadow F7v2 Feather** `D00` and `D01` pins to the `TX` and `RX` click board pins, respectively, to establish the data communication between them.
+#### Step 2: Connect turn-on and supply pins
-* **Power-up and supply pins**: Also, you need to connect the **Meadow F7v2 Feather** `D10` pin to the `PWK` **Quectel GSM2 click board** pin, to turn on the module.
+You need to connect the **Meadow F7v2 Feather** `D10` pin to the `PWK` **Quectel GSM2 click board** pin, to turn on the module.
 Additionally, connect the `3.3V` and `GND` pins from the **Meadow F7v2 Feather** to their corresponding pins on the click board.
-It's recommended to provide a 5V power supply to the click board `5V` and `GND` pins, since this module requires more energy than the LWPA modules (**BG95-M3** and **BG770A**).
+It's recommended to provide a 5V power supply to the click board `5V` and `GND` pins, since this module requires more energy than the LWPA modules (**BG95-M3**).
 If you are using another click board for the **M95** module, you need to connect the `D10` pin to the equivalent power-up pin.

+> **Notes**: Feel free to use other pins to turn on the cellular module, as well as another Meadow serial port, just remember to consider it when setting the cellular config file.

+#### Step 3: Attach an antenna
-* **Attaching an antenna**: Finally, establish a connection by attaching a GSM antenna (Rubber ducky) with an SMA Plug connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert a SIM card into the cell module.
+Finally, establish a connection by attaching a GSM antenna (Rubber ducky) with an SMA Plug connector, aiming for a preferred gain of 5 dBi (recommended) while ensuring a minimum gain of 2 dBi (required), and insert a SIM card into the cell module.

-### Using a Project Lab v3
+### Setting up Quectel M95 using a Project Lab v3

 ![Quectel M95 with GSM2 click board and a Project Lab v3](images/wildernessslabs-projectlab-bgm95.jpg)

-* A [Project Lab](https://raw.githubusercontent.com/WildernessLabs/Meadow.ProjectLab/main/Design/projectlab-pinout-v3.jpg) has two mikroBUS connectors, so simply connect the Skywire click adapter on the mikroBUS connector 1 and you're all set!
-Whats left is to make a few adjustments to your Meadow application to use cellular.
+* A [Project Lab](https://raw.githubusercontent.com/WildernessLabs/Meadow.ProjectLab/main/Design/projectlab-pinout-v3.jpg) has two mikroBUS connectors, so simply connect the Skywire click adapter on the **mikroBUS connector 1** and **you're all set!** Whats left is to make a few adjustments to your Meadow application to use cellular.

 ## Choosing a SIM Card